BharathKumarReddy2103/DevOps/Day-01/What is DevOps & Why DevOps.md

-# Day 1: What is DevOps & Why DevOps?
+# What is DevOps & Why DevOps?

-Welcome to Day 1 of the **DevOps** series.
+Welcome to the **DevOps** series.
 In this article, we’ll lay the foundation by answering the most fundamental questions:

 - What is DevOps?
 - Why do we need DevOps?